Top Breath Research Papers Published in 2020

 Breath Biopsy® sampling acceptable for patients experiencing acute breathlessness

 The fact that breath collection is non-invasive is a significant advantage over other sampling mediums.
 However, when a patient is experiencing acute breathlessness it’s natural to question how comfortable giving a breath sampling really is.
-Holden et al.’s feasibility study9 addresses that uncertainty, using ReCIVA Breath Sampler with 65 adults (51 with various forms of acute breathlessness, 14 controls), and 61 children, (52 with asthma, 9 controls).
+Holden et al.’s feasibility study addresses that uncertainty, using ReCIVA Breath Sampler with 65 adults (51 with various forms of acute breathlessness, 14 controls), and 61 children, (52 with asthma, 9 controls)9.

 Following sample collection, Holden et al. used an assessment tool known as NASA-TLX, which uses 6 metrics to assess perceived workload and effort, to evaluate patient comfort.
 They found that it was both “possible and acceptable to collect breath samples from both adults and children at the bedside for breathomics analysis using the ReCIVA device”.
 The NASA-TLX measurements for perceived task load emphasized “how little effort and demand [was] required to collect these samples in acutely unwell patients”.
 In their concluding notes Holden et al. also compared ReCIVA favorably with other collection methods.